 “…Growing up, I was emotional playing football and when everything starts to get tough, everything starts to rile up, my emotions start to come in and play a part in the game and everything.
 I’ve learned to kind of calm down because I see as a leader for my team that when my emotions get riled up, everyone else gets riled up.”

 Harris is from Oakland, California and has lived in Antioch for the past few years.
-He likes the area, it has its ups and its downs but he knows as long as he stays close to his group of friends and stay out trouble that he’ll be alright.
+He likes the area, it has its ups and its downs but he knows as long as he stays close to his group of friends and stays out trouble that he’ll be alright.
 He also recognizes where he came from and what motivates him is his want to make his family proud.

 “I’m a privileged kid but not as privileged [coming from] where I came from.
 I never want to have to go back to that.
 So, I mean, it’s more so my family that drives me to play the game now.
 I want to go to college and make my family proud.
 I want them to be able to say yeah I went to college.
 I did that and I graduated.”